sleepomeno/sleepomeno.github.io/source/_posts/2014-02-07-Why-Blogging-Matters.md

 sort of a "super hero" in people's minds although his posts are not exactly rocket-science.
-Regular posts (content is still king!) and a pretty straight-forward way of expressing things were enough to raise his value... the question is: Did Matt just fool his readers?
+Regular posts (content is still king!) and a pretty straight-forward way of expressing things were enough to raise his value&#x2026; the question is: Did Matt just fool his readers?
 Isn't he a clever guy after all?

 Of course he is "clever".
 He is "clever" **because** he shares his projects, learnings and insights on his blog.
 Being a Software